lazerbeam-dev/lazerbeam-dev/README.md

 - 💬 Ask me about creating AI, DApps, or other technical solutions

-- 🌈 Fun fact: everything is energy, frequency, vibration and I'm a lazerbeam
+- 🌈 Fun fact: Everything is energy, frequency, vibration